 Hierarchical names need more requests to resolve, but they are cheaper

 and allow to extend the namespace without limits.
-But the lower-level
+However, the

-names lack decentralization advantages.
-If you registered the name
+lower-level names lack decentralization advantages.
+If you registered

-to the new naming server.
-That means you loose all friendship relations
+previous name to the new naming server.
+That means you loose all

 If you create a local group for your friends or a small event like an Independence day barbecue, it has no sense to install a separate node for it and register a name in the blockchain.
-We may use the same node the a subordinate name instead.
+You may use the same node and a subordinate name instead.

 For example, a node

 https://omer.levi.family/ has a registered name

 omer-levi.
 Then, the owner wants to organize a Passover event.
 He